dreiklangdev/Scilab-RL-goalderivative/README.md

 > **Research Claim 2** (Goalkinematic Reward Design)
 >
-> In goal-oriented RL training towards an optimal policy, by designing rewards based on the goalderivative entries of the DGS vector, the training can be more efficient.
+> In goal-oriented RL training towards an optimal policy, by designing rewards based on the DGS vector, the training can be more efficient.

 (Formal Proof)